 - Workplace trauma counseling – support for employees struggling with trauma after incidents of workplace violence

 - Connects employees with resources that help them deal with stress

 - Includes short-term counseling, as well as other services like legal and financial support

 - Can help employees connect with long-term counseling resources like teletherapy

 Just like HealthJoy Behavioral Health, members access HealthJoy EAP from the app.
 With a few taps, they can connect immediately with an EAP counselor by phone.
 From there, the counselor will direct members to the services they need.
 That might include short-term counseling or a combination of some of the other resources listed above.
 Members don’t need to wait to set up an appointment, and counselors are available 24/7.
 Like teletherapy, EAP counseling sessions are completely confidential.
 We can work with an employer’s existing EAP provider or clients can elect to provide HealthJoy EAP.

 The Employee Assistance Program (EAP) is a fixture of almost every employer-provided healthcare program, yet it’s largely ignored.
 Learn why an EAP benefit is so essential and how to help employees make the most of it in this guide.

 Learn more »

-If you need to brush up on the difference between these mental health resources for employees, chances are they do too.
+If you need to brush up on the difference between these mental health resources for employees, chances are they do, too.
 Now more than ever, employees need all the help they can get.
-Take this opportunity to remind them how their benefits can help, and don’t forget to explain the difference between any overlapping benefits like behavioral health, teletherapy, and EAP.
+Take this opportunity to remind them how their benefits can help, and don’t forget to explain the difference between any overlapping benefits like behavioral health and EAP.
 Enumerating small differences like price, duration of counseling, and how to access each resource can go a long way toward breaking down barriers to mental health support, improving overall employee wellness, and boosting employee morale.